terrelsa13/MUMC/README.md

 # Keeping one or more played epsiodes for each series allows the "Next Up"
 #  functionality to notify user(s) when a new episode for a series
 #  is available
-# This value applies only to played and episodes
+# This value applies only to played episodes
 #  0 - Episodes will be deleted based on the Filter and Behavioral Statements
 #  1-730500 - Episodes will be deleted based on the Filter and Behavioral Statements;
 #              unless the remaining played episodes are less than or equal to the